cloudfoundry/diego-notes/README.md

 ### Pruning Corrupt/Invalid Data

 The BBS fetches all Task data, and pre-processes it before determining what convergence actions to take.
-As part of this process, it prunes any data that has become corrupt (e.g. the raw data cannot be deserialized into an object) or invalid (an unversioned BBS schema change may make existing data invalid).
+As part of this process, it prunes any data that has become corrupt (e.g. the raw data cannot be de-serialized into an object) or invalid (an unversioned BBS schema change may make existing data invalid).
 Currently this is done as part of the main convergence loop, but it is **not** critical to convergence behaviour.